pcaston/OpenPeerPower.github.io/source/_docs/z-wave/device-specific.markdown

 <!-- from https://products.z-wavealliance.org/products/3399/ -->

 Once you've added the ZDB5100 to your Z-Wave network, you'll need to update your `zwcfg_*.xml` file with the below XML data.
-Stop Home Assistant and open your `zwcfg_*.xml` file (located in your configuration folder).
+Stop Open Peer Power and open your `zwcfg_*.xml` file (located in your configuration folder).
 Find the ZDB5100 device section and then its corresponding `CommandClass` section with id="91".
 Replace the entire CommandClass section with the below XML data.
-Save the file and restart Home Assistant.
+Save the file and restart Open Peer Power.

 ```xml
     <CommandClass id="91" name="COMMAND_CLASS_CENTRAL_SCENE" version="1" request_flags="4" innif="true" scenecount="0">